scikit-hep/uproot3/README.md

 _Post bug reports in the [issues tab here](https://github.com/scikit-hep/uproot/issues), not on the ROOT forum!_

+**Note:** if you `git clone` this repository, you'll get the latest 2.x version.
+All of the documentation below was for 1.x.
+The "Releases" tab and PyPI (`pip install`) have 1.x versions.
+Within a coupld of weeks, we will fully transition to 2.x.

 ## Installation

 uproot requires only Python and Numpy.
 Install it with